 The catch?
 To be successful, you have to know what you’re doing.
 We can’t really call that a catch, though, because if you’ve never done any bookkeeping work before and don’t know how to network properly and find your clients, it’s gonna be awfully hard to get even $7 an hour, much less $75.
 This is a situation where training from an expert truly pays off.

-NEXT STEPS Certified Public Accountant Ben Robinson of Bookkeeper Business Academy is the guru for all things bookkeeping businesses.
-Check out his free 3-week course to learn more about starting your own bookkeeping business.
+NEXT STEPS Certified Public Accountant Ben Robinson of Bookkeeper Business Launch is the guru for all things bookkeeping businesses.
+Check out his free 3-part course to learn more about starting your own bookkeeping business.

 High-Paying Job #4: Virtual Assisting